top of page

 Enrollment

-The following three steps are taken for enrollment:
+The following steps are taken for enrollment:

 • An initial assessment is done to determine eligibility